DetlevCM/chemical-kinetics-solver/Readme.txt

 A later expansion is seeking to implement the odepack library, developed by Alan C. Hindmarsh and Linda R. Petzold.
 As of writing this readme, the source code is freely availabl on the LLNL website.
 (As well as on other websites.)
+This addition should be considered experimental.
+While it is a lot faster, it currently suffers from stability issues.

 The chemical kinetics solver was originally developed using Eclipse CDT using the included builder.